ahmedali8/hardhat-test-suite-generator/README.md

 ## Usage

-To use this plugin you need to decide which contracts you would like to be part of the package deployed to the registry.
-Refer to the [configuration](./README.md#configuration) section above.

-Then run this:
+Run this:

 ```sh
 yarn hardhat generate-test-suite
 ```

 And go look what you got in the `test` directory.
+For excluding any contract or renaming the test folder name refer to the [configuration](./README.md#configuration) section above.

 ## License